monk-ee/SplunkAppforAWSBilling/README.md

 ### Release Notes

-2.0.0
+2.0.4

     - Supports multiple accounts
+    - set driven duplicate protection for line items
     - events are streamed in json
-    - file positions are tracked using yaml files, to reduce the likelihood of double ups
+    - file positions are tracked using pickle binary files, to reduce the likelihood of double ups
     - all functions have been moved to classes
     - boto has been updated to 2.38.0
+    - old reports are posted to splunk using splunklib index post
     - proxy support is introduced but not implemented - coming soon!